 The dystopian society is an avoidable but often dubiously stable society (albeit not one we fancy ourselves in) in which a fundamental freedom or sacrifice has occurred.

-These key questions ignite the curiosity within me and many others.
+These key questions ignite curiosity within me and many others.
 The question of survival, and how we as a people go about obtaining and sustaining that very survival while keeping our humanity intact, holds relevance in a world full of war, deceit and destruction.
-Is it any wonder we cling onto every episode of The Walking Dead, or every Divergent and The Hunger Games movie?
-We’re seeking to make sense of it all.
+Is it any wonder we cling to every episode of The Walking Dead, or every Divergent and The Hunger Games movie?
+We’re seeking to make sense of the chaos.

 Once the dystopian society strips bare the threads of humanity, only then can we truly understand what it means to be alive.